Okay, Beamer: Striking image shows Tesla takeover at Auckland port

 MIA chief executive David Crawford notes that these sales only account for new vehicles registered in New Zealand and do not give an indication of many second-hand Teslas imported into the country in that time.

 The demand for Tesla vehicles doesn't seem to be slowing down either.
-Tesla's New Zealand website currently indicates a 14- to 20-week waiting period for delivery of a Model 3 and you'll have to wait until October if you want the more expensive Model X.
+Tesla's New Zealand website currently indicates an eight- to 20-week waiting period for delivery of a Model 3 (depending on performance specs) and you'll have to wait until October if you want the more expensive Model X.

 The rapid rise in the popularity of Teslas, particularly in Auckland, shows an evolution of cultural status ideal in New Zealand.